 In 1932 there was another play called ‘Viktoria And Her Hussar’ put on a the theatre, which I thought was about Queen Victoria but on researching it discovered it was an operetta about an Hungarian Countess and her Hussar husband.

 On a less serious note, Jack Hylton and his band appeared live on stage, what a great evening that must have been to have the full big band sound.
-I found this amazing footage of Jack Hylton and his orchestra doing ‘The Kerb Step’, it must have been one of the first road safety advertisement and so funny and cool!!
+He made one of the very first road safety advertisements with a song called ‘The Kerb Step’, it is really funny and rather ahead of it time.